Arizona–Arizona State football rivalry: Territorial Cup

 In 1899, and continuously since 2001, each year's winner receives the Territorial Cup, a traveling trophy.
 The trophy was originally used in 1899 for the series that involved the teams' first ever meeting.
 As the Normal School won all three of its games, it was declared champion and awarded the trophy.
-The cup's name refers to the fact that Arizona was a U.S. territory at the time; it, along with New Mexico, became a state in 1912.
+The cup's name refers to the fact that Arizona was a U.S. territory at the time; it became a state in 1912, along with New Mexico.

-After the tournament the trophy's whereabouts were unknown until 1980 when it was rediscovered in the basement of a church adjacent to Arizona State's campus.
+After the tournament the trophy's whereabouts were unknown until 1980 when it was rediscovered in the vault of a church adjacent to Arizona State's campus.
 The cup was put on display in the Alumni Association headquarters and then the University Archives.
 It was later authenticated as the original cup by the NCAA, making it the oldest rivalry game trophy in college football.

 In 2000, Arizona contacted Arizona State about displaying the cup on their campus.
 The following year, then ASU President Lattie Coor ordered that the Territorial Cup be shared as a traveling trophy, to be displayed by each year's winner.
 Coor and then UA President Peter Likins signed a protocol governing the cup's use and care.
 Each year the tradition is celebrated at a pre-game reception for boosters.
 A replica version was also made and is the trophy presented to the winner after the game.

 The cup is silver plate over Britannia base metal and was manufactured by Reed & Barton of Taunton, Massachusetts.
 It was a standard style priced at $20 ($462.05 in 2010 dollars) in Reed and Barton's 1910 catalog.
 The inscription reads "Arizona Football League Championship 1899 Normal".